James River Musky

-Meet Virginia’s biggest, baddest, most challenging fish to catch on the fly.
+Meet Virginia’s biggest, baddest, most exciting fish to catch on the fly.

 Please, don’t be mislead.
 They are still the fish of 10,000 casts even in Virginia.
 If you judge the success of your day on the water by fish boated, musky fishing may not be for you.
 If the sight of a 3-4+’ toothy monster following your fly to the boat gets your heart racing and knees weak, musky are exactly what you want to chase in Virginia.
 9-10wt rods, flies 8-14″ and sinking lines up to 500gr are commonly used.
+All gear is provided, rods and reels with appropriate lines.
+You are welcome to bring your own if you have it.
 If you are up for the fishing challenge of your life for a fish of a lifetime, lets go.
 We do cater to spin and baitcasters with artificial lures as well on musky trips.

-We offer float trips during the cooler months to target these amazing fish.
+We offer float trips during the cooler months to target these amazing fish on the Shenandoah and James River.
 Most years from September – May.
 Again, these are a cold water species however, their metabolism does increase as water temperatures rise.
-Even though musky can be and are caught by anglers during the summer months we do not guide for them and ask others to please, not target them when the water temperatures get into the mid to upper 70″s.
-They have a very difficult time dealing with the lactic acid they build up during the fight and even though you may see them swim away when temperatures are high, there is a very good chance they may die.
+Even though musky can be and are caught by anglers during the summer months we do not guide for them when the water temperatures get into the mid to upper 70″s.
+They have a very difficult time dealing with the lactic acid they build up during the fight and even though you may see them swim away when temperatures are high, there is a very good chance they may not survive.
 If you hook a musky in warmer water, land it as quickly as possible and try not to handle it to much.

 If you are serious about catching a musky we highly recommend floating for two or more days.
 There are local accommodations within minutes of our most popular floats.
 We are happy to arrange your lodging for multi day trips.